You know what Singaporeans like to complain about: there’s nothing to do in Singapore!

 29. Go scuba diving in the deep deep blue at Pulau Hantu

 If you must know – then yes, you actually can dive right here, in Singapore.
-No need to pay some exorbitant fee to some exotic country.
+No need to pay some exorbitant fee to travel to some exotic country for a diving expedition!

-Soak in the sights and swim alongside sea creatures like clown fish, anemone fish, angelfish, get yourself a water camera for a water-selfie with your bae, and show off the great adventures you went on (without even having to leave the country!).
+Soak in the sights and swim alongside sea creatures like clown fish, anemone fish, and angelfish, get yourself a water camera for a water-selfie with your bae, and show off the great adventures you went on (without even having to leave the country).

-But if you don’t have a diving license yet, hey, consider going to diving school with your partner!
+But if you don’t have a diving license yet, consider going to diving school with your partner!
 Here are diving schools in Singapore that you can check out – we’ve also included some requirements you need to take note of, as well as the rates charged at each school!

 Prices go at SGD150 for two pax, and SGD180 with a dive guide.
 The Dive Company is located at 761A North Bridge Road, S198729.
 For more information, click here.